gmvoit/just-the-docs/descriptions/MultiphaseGas.md

 Reduction of a multiphase atmosphere's turbulent support is easiest to model in the strong-coupling limit, because dissipation of turbulence in the hot medium also reduces the velocity dispersion of the cool clouds.

 Dissipation of kinetic energy in the weak-coupling limit is more model dependent.
 One approach to modeling it is to estimate the rate of inelastic cloud-cloud collisions in a population of cool ballistic clouds.
-Some the kinetic energy of two colliding clouds initially dissipates into heat, presumably in shock fronts.
+Some of the kinetic energy of two colliding clouds initially dissipates into heat, presumably in shock fronts, and can contribute to $\dot{E}\_{\rm rad}$.

 What happens next depends on how quickly such collisions turn heat into radiative energy:

 * Rapid cooling converts the majority of the dissipated kinetic energy into photons, thereby reducing $E_{\rm CGM}$.

 * Slow cooling may transfer some of the heated gas from the atmosphere's cool component and to the hot component.

-The details of how to model cloud-cloud collisions in a multiphase **ExpCGM** model atmosphere are left to the user.
+The details of how to model cloud-cloud collisions in a multiphase **ExpCGM** model atmosphere are currently left to the user.

 ## Mass Exchange